When it comes to wealth creation, there are age-old concepts that you will have been brought up to believe will get you results.

 Let’s face it, the world is changing and everybody, including you, needs to adapt.

-For example, there are many reports in the media about the changing nature of the work place.
+For example, there are many reports in the media about the changing nature of the workplace.

 It is projected that over the next decade more and more jobs will be replaced by automation and technology advances.
+The move to more work from home jobs is also going to increase.
+Especially now that it has worked for many.

 You only have to go to a shopping centre to see the reduced number of cashier staff that have been replaced by do it yourself counters or the redundant toll collectors replaced by automatic toll booths.

 There is also a growing demand for freelance work as more and more people look to build their businesses without the constraints of employees.
-Just look at the growth in companies like fiverr and upwork.
+Just look at the growth in companies like Fiverr and Upwork.

 So these changes to employment structures require us to look at the conventional theory for wealth creation to determine if they are still valid.